Dirty Martini (burlesque): TV and film appearances

 She has appeared on the AMC TV series, Into Character, in the 2004 documentary The Velvet Hammer Burlesque, in John Cameron Mitchell's 2006 film Shortbus, and in Mitchell's video for "Filthy/Gorgeous" by the Scissor Sisters.

 She has been the featured subject in two documentaries.
 One is the 2009 short film Dirty Martini by Iban Del Campo, which won the best documentary film award at the 2010 FreeNetWorld International Film Fest held in Serbia.
 The other is the 2010 feature length Dirty Martini and the New Burlesque by Gary Beeber, which is about Martini and her colleagues in the Neo-Burlesque scene.

 Martini also appears in the Burlesque Undressed documentary with Immodesty Blaize, Catherine D'lish, Satan's Angel, and Michelle L'amour, and in Exotic World & the Burlesque Revival, which focuses on the history of Dixie Evans' Burlesque Hall of Fame Museum (formerly The Exotic World Museum).

 Martini, alongside burlesque performers including Mimi Le Meaux, Kitten on the Keys, Julie Atlas Muz, Evie Lovelle and Roky Roulette, were featured in Mathieu Amalric's 2010 Cannes-award winning film, Tournee.
 A drawing of her is used for the film's promotional poster.

 Print media

-Martini has been featured in the books, Striptease, from Gaslight to Spotlight by Jessica Glasscock, Burlesque, The New Bump and Grind by Michelle Baldwin and Katherina Bosse's New Burlesque.
+Martini has been featured in the books Striptease: from Gaslight to Spotlight by Jessica Glasscock, Burlesque and the New Bump-n-Grind by Michelle Baldwin, and Katherina Bosse's New Burlesque.
 Martini is also featured in Neo-Burlesque: Striptease As Transformation by Lynn Sally, released in October 2021.

 For the spring 2010 edition of V Magazine, she was featured in a fashion spread shot by Karl Lagerfeld at the House of Chanel.